zuixjs/zuix/CONTRIBUTING.md

     npm run release <newversion> | major | minor | patch | premajor | preminor | prepatch | prerelease

-if passing *CI* tests this will also update version number in the `README.md` file.
+if passing *CI* tests, new release files will be copied to the CDN website (`./docs` folder) and the version number in the `README.md` file will be updated.
 The script run on the *CI* server side is

     npm run deploy